 The first significant thing to talk about is my biggest high as a gambler.
 Fittingly, it came at a place I went to so often, a place my dad introduced me to, Rendezvous in Southend.
 Five of us went there for an evening.
 I played, as usual, five-card poker.
-The club was connected to others nationwide and the jackpot that night was a huge sum.
-That's a life changing amount for many.
-It was Chinese New Year, the place was packed and soon the hands were dealt.
+The club was connected to others nationwide and the jackpot that night was one hundred and twenty-seven grand.
+That's right, one hundred and twenty-seven grand.
+It was Chinese New Year, the place was packed, and soon the hands were dealt.

-Immediately I spotted I had a flush of five diamonds, so I thought I might be in with a chance of winning a decent amount.
-I placed my small stake and then sorted the cards in order.
+Immediately I spotted I had a flush of five diamonds, so I thought I might be in with a chance of winning a thousand pounds.
+I placed my bet of a pound and then sorted the cards in order.
 I realised I had ten, jack, queen, king and ace.
 My heart was pounding so hard it almost burst from my body; such a hand NEVER happens!